appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

     - Log in Database: The log fetched, would be stored in the database.
     - Set target for: Users can filter the failed sync based on Error, Info and Status.
     - Severity Level: Users can filter the error logs based on the severity level of the errors generated.
 The severity level is categorized into Medium, High & Critical.

+   - **Pending Timeout Settings** - Users will be provided with the **Frequency of Pending Timeout** field in which users can provide with a timeout time period for a pending deployment process to suspend.
+    The default time period of the **Frequency of Pending Timeout** field is **5 mins**.
+Users can configure upto 60 mins.
+You cannot provide the Timeout time less than 5mins.

 ![hosteddetails2](\staticfiles\deployment\media\EasyEnv\hosteddetails2.PNG)